tomcadene/rapidread/README.md

 ### Description
-This repository contains a JavaScript implementation for a "Bionic Reading" mode toggle feature.
-The script enhances text readability by making parts of each word bold based on their length.
+RapidRead is a JavaScript utility that dynamically enhances the readability of web content by bolding the first few letters of words and making the remaining letters slightly transparent.
+This technique, inspired by bionic reading methods, aims to improve reading speed and comprehension..
 This feature can be toggled on and off via a slider button, and the user's preference is saved in localStorage.

 ### Demo
 - A demo is present here: https://tomcadene.com/projects/rapidread.html.

 ### Features
-- Bionic Reading Mode: Highlights parts of words to improve readability.
+- Bolds the initial characters of words based on their length.
+- Makes non-bolded letters slightly transparent for better visual distinction.
+- Applies enhancements to various HTML elements (H3, H4, H5, H6, P, DIV).
-- Slider Toggle Button: Easily enable or disable Bionic Reading mode with a stylish slider switch.
+- Toggle button to enable or disable bionic reading mode.
-- Local Storage: Remembers the user's preference even after the page is reloaded.
-- Compatibility: Works with common text elements like headers (h3 to h6), paragraphs (p), and divs (div).
+- Stores user preference in local storage for persistent settings.
+- Easy to integrate into existing web projects.

 ### Usage
 - Include the JavaScript file in your HTML.